TRAVEL Q&A

 Sunday, March 2, 2008; Page P03

-A. When it comes to the relative merits of German castles,
+A. When it comes to the relative merits of German castles, there

-You are the coolest grandmother ever, bar none.
-And according to Astrid
+the coolest grandmother ever, bar none.
+And according to Astrid Baur, who has one of

-Baur, who has one of the coolest jobs ever, having given castle tours
+the coolest jobs ever, having given castle tours for the past eight years, her hometown

 fortress should be stop No. 1.
 Of course, Baur grew up in the Bavarian